Junnielexia/DATA-ANALYSIS-TRAINING/README.md

 5. Power Query will automatically convert the ID column from number to text format.

 ![Screenshot (130)](https://github.com/Junnielexia/DATA-ANALYSIS-TRAINING/assets/95970546/259cee0a-d689-4950-8d43-2f0a77aed4c0)

+*Extracting names from Player url* because of the presence of special characters n some of the players names column, I decided to extract their name from the players url.To extract names from a player URL in Power Query within Power BI, you can use the "Split Column" feature and perform additional transformations:

+- Open the Power Query Editor, select the column containing the player URLs, right-click on the column header, choose "Split Column," and select "By Delimiter."
+Specify the delimiter (such as "/") and choose the option to split into separate columns.

+- Delete the unnecessary columns, keeping only the column that contains the player names.

+- To capitalize the first letter of each name, right-click on the column header, choose "Transform" and then select "Capitalize Each Word."

 ### 2. Handling Missing Values
    - Identifying missing values in the dataset.